 The sound of lawnmowers around the neighborhood, especially during summers, may seem familiar and harmless.
 But sadly, it is quite dangerous for approaching motorcycles.
-As lawns get trimmed, grass clippings are often blown and left on roads, which can lead to severe injuries to motorcyclists and even result in death.
+As lawns get trimmed, grass clippings are often blown and left on roads, leading to severe injuries to motorcyclists and even death.
 Most motorcyclists agree that hitting grass clippings in the road is just like hitting black ice.
 It’s that dangerous because navigating over slick ice is not easy.

 Let’s explain it further:

 Grass and grass clippings are nearly 85% water.
-Regardless of whether they are wet or dry, when grass clippings are in the roadways, they can pose a danger to anyone passing by, especially motorcyclists.
+Whether they are wet or dry, when grass clippings are in the roadways, they can pose a danger to anyone passing by, especially motorcyclists.
 When grass clippings come between the tires of a motorcycle and the pavement, it poses a safety risk.
-For example, if a motorcyclist comes upon them suddenly after a curve and doesn’t have time to slow their motorcycle, it can result in loss of traction, thus causing a wreck.
-The motorcyclist may then turn on the side, strike a tree, collide with another vehicle, or drive into a ditch.
+For example, if a motorcyclist comes upon them suddenly after a curve and doesn’t have time to slow their motorcycle, it can lose traction, thus causing a wreck.
+The motorcyclist may turn on the side, strike a tree, collide with another vehicle, or drive into a ditch.

 With just two tires, a motorcycle needs constant traction to remain stable and upright on the road.
 The tires need to connect as well as stick to the asphalt for safe and controlled operation.
 And do you know what that means?
 It means that anything that interferes with the connect patch between the road and the motorcycle tires can put the rider in danger as they can lose control and thus, lead to a wreck.
 Therefore, it is essential to mow responsibly and ensure that the clippings don’t blow in the road.